 Abstract

 Photosynthetic eukaryotes have shaped the Earth's biosphere by producing oxygen and using light energy to synthesize organic compounds in specialized organelles called plastids.
 Plastids evolved from free-living cyanobacteria engulfed by heterotrophic unicellular eukaryotes in processes called primary endosymbioses.
 Two independent such processes have been reported so far.
 The first gave rise to primary plastids and three Archaeplastida lineages: glaucophytes, red algae and green algae with land plants, whereas the second resulted in chromatophores in the rhizarian amoeba Paulinella.
 Importantly, green and red algae donated their plastids to many unicellular eukaryotes (protists), thereby further spreading photosynthesis across the tree of life, giving rise to euglenids, chlorarachniophytes, cryptists, haptists, stramenopiles, dinoflagellates, perkinsids, colpodellids and even parasitic apicomplexans.
 To reveal the complex plastid evolution, I performed comprehensive phylogenetic and molecular dating analyses based on new fossil calibration points and datasets, representing a large diversity of photosynthetic organisms.
-I also build a plastid database called PhyloPlast (biongram.biotech.uni.wroc.pl/phyloplast/), with a set of tools for phylogenetic analysis and prediction of sub-plastid localization.
+I also build a database called PhyloPlast (biongram.biotech.uni.wroc.pl/phyloplast/), containing unified, ordered and verified information about plastid gene sequences with a set of tools for database search as well as phylogenetic analysis and prediction of sub-plastid localization.

 My results indicate that primary plastids evolved prior to 2.1 - 1.8 Ba, i.e. before glaucophytes diverged from the other archaeplastidans.
 They favour the glaucophyte-first hypothesis, i.e. glaucophytes as the first branching lineage to the sister-group of red algae and green algae with land plants, and agree with the large number of cyanobacterial characteristics preserved in glaucophyte plastids.
 The presented results are the first to include multiple molecular dating methods for all known Paulinella photosynthetic species.
 The obtained phylogenies and the results of molecular dating indicate that Paulinella chromatophores evolved possibly before 292 - 266 Ma in low salinity habitats like the primary plastids before.